 - If you have contact in close quarters with unmasked individuals who you are not familiar with, as a server or esthetician for example, consider masking regardless of vaccination status.

-- Employers and businesses may choose to require continued mask use.
+- Employers, businesses, and other organizations may choose to require continued mask use.